 Ungrateful cat.
 It would only smirk and walk away with its furry tail up, up, up… touching the ceiling.

 When the rooster counted our days with his cry, and when I finally reappeared underneath my duvet, I looked around for Leon.

 Just father and me.

 He said, “Don’t ask.”
-In families like father’s one never asks.
-My grandmother talked to him and her eyebrows were nearly touching.
+In families like fathers, one never asks.
+My grandmother talked to him, and her eyebrows were nearly touching.
 She looked like an old angry model wearing too much make-up.
 She always tried to cover her anger with excessive make-up.
-The predominant source of her anger came from the fact that my father had married a general practitioner with an unpronounceable name.
-My grandmother never liked her name, so she called my mother General Practitioner.
+Her anger’s predominant source came from the fact that my father had married a general practitioner with an unpronounceable name.
+My grandmother never liked her name, so she called my mother, General Practitioner.

 I even used to like it when I was little.
 Very, very little.

 I used to laugh at its sound.
 I used to struggle to pronounce it.
 She told me to call her Hortie to make it easier.
 So, I called her Hortie.

 There was always tension in his voice when calling her name.